windley/CS462-Event-Edition/project/Project_Final.md

 ## Submission

-Instructions on submitting the final project will be given to you by the TA before the end of the semester.
+Email your write up and link to your code to the TA before 11:59pm on  the last day of classes.